nasa/SBN/doc/cfs_sbn.md

 -------------------
 - SBN 1.0 – UDP-only monolithic application.
 - SBN 1.1 – Added a modular network layer for Spacewire, Serial.
-- SBN 1.2 @ce1b3ca – TCP module.
+- SBN 1.2 \@ce1b3ca – TCP module.
 Merged protocol and data traffic into
   the same connections/sockets.
 Heartbeats only sent if no other traffic sent in the last number of seconds.
 Bug-fix to ensure SBN ignores messages it publishes on the SB, ensures all network messages are big-endian and aligned, removes windowing/retransmit logic.
-- SBN 1.3 @15f3754 – Removed sync word.
+- SBN 1.3 \@15f3754 – Removed sync word.
 Simplified module API, added MID
   remapping/filtering.
 Added the (compile-time) option of per-peer tasks for watching pipes and net.
-- SBN 1.4 @2b6556a – DTN module.
+- SBN 1.4 \@2b6556a – DTN module.
 Pushed protocol handling (announce/heartbeat)
   down into the modules that need it (UDP.)
-- SBN 1.5 @b5cb3d7 – When sending all subs, send them in one message.
+- SBN 1.5 \@b5cb3d7 – When sending all subs, send them in one message.
-- SBN 1.6 @b0d0027 – Added “unload” method to modules.
+- SBN 1.6 \@b0d0027 – Added “unload” method to modules.
-- SBN 1.7 @eff7047 – Polling occurs each cycle (modules are responsible for managing timeouts), re-added serial backend, SbnPeerData.dat uses a numeric network ID, not name.
+- SBN 1.7 \@eff7047 – Polling occurs each cycle (modules are responsible for managing timeouts), re-added serial backend, SbnPeerData.dat uses a numeric network ID, not name.
+- SBN 1.8 \@ae9a1f5 - Removed separate housekeeping status structs (moved housekeeping-related values to the main structs (`SBN_App_t`, `SBN_NetInterface_s` (`SBN_NetInterface_t`), `SBN_PeerInterface_t`). standardized on housekeeping being hand-packed big-endian.

 Overview
 --------